zzzprojects/docs/entityframework-extensions.net/pages/documentations/events/pre-bulk-update.md

 [Try it in EF Core](https://dotnetfiddle.net/TCvCOm) | [Try it in EF6](https://dotnetfiddle.net/9JUluL)

-In the `PreBulkUpdate` event, the `ModifiedDate` property is set to `DateTime.Now` before the data is updated to the database.
+In the `PreBulkUpdate` event, the `ModifiedDate` property is set to `DateTime.Now` before the data is updated in the database.